theorangepotato/programming-languages-2019/lecture-1.1.md

 **Assessment:** The theoretical component will be assessed by a final exam worth 30% and a number of tests during the semester worth together 20%.
 The practical component will be assessed by a short essay and presentation worth 20% and a number of programming exercises during the semester worth together 30%.
 There may also be unnannounced short quizzes at the beginning of a lecture to provide feedback to students and lecturer.
 These quizzes do not contribute to the final grade.

+**Homework:** Most lectures will finish with some homework.
+Homework is not graded but feel free to hand it in for feedback or come into my office hourse to discuss.
+Homework is essential to achieve the learning outcomes.

 **Creating our own little programming language** will be an important part of the course.
 This will involve using the tool BNFC as well as learning some of the programming Haskell.

 **BNFC**: BNFC is a tool that helps creating your own programming language.
 A more in depth study of the tool will be part of the Compiler Construction Course.
 For this course, for most of the exercises you will get template files.
 But later, or if you want to conduct your own developments and experiments, you will have to have BNFC installed, so why not start right now.
 Here are the instructions to follow: